wescpy/pdftool/DEPLOYMENT.md

 2. **Cloud Run**: Automatically constructs the backend URL from the service name
 3. **Custom URLs**: Can be overridden with `VITE_BACKEND_URL` environment variable

-No manual API URL updates are needed in the React components.
+No manual API URL updates or CORS configuration are needed in the React components.

+### CORS Configuration

+The backend automatically handles CORS for both environments:

+- **Local Development**: Allows requests from `http://localhost:5173`
+- **Cloud Run**: Allows requests from any Cloud Run service URL
+- **No Manual Setup**: CORS is configured automatically based on environment

 ### Port Configuration Summary